Transcutaneous Electrical Nerve Stimulation

 A TENS system consists of an electrical power unit connected by wires to a pair of electrodes.
 The electrodes are attached to the patient's skin near the source of pain.
 When the unit is switched on, a mild electrical current travels through the electrodes into the body.
 Patients may feel tingling or warmth during treatment.
 A session typically lasts from five to fifteen minutes, and treatments may be applied as often as needed, depending on the severity of pain.
 Some practitioners refer to TENS as a sort of "electrical massage."

 TENS is used widely by physical therapists and other medical practitioners but can also be performed at home by patients using a portable TENS system.
 There are more than a hundred types of TENS units approved for use by the U.S. Food and Drug Administration.
-A prescription is needed to obtain a system.

 In a variation of TENS called percutaneous electrical nerve stimulation, the electrical impulses are sent through acupuncture needles (see our document, Acupuncture).